OctopusDeploy/docs/docs/administration/managing-infrastructure/server-configuration/managing-configuration.md

 ## Web Portal

-In the Octopus Deploy web portal, you can access configuration by navigating to {{Configuration,Settings}}, this will show which configuration items are available.
+In the Octopus Deploy web portal, you can access configuration by navigating to **{{Configuration,Settings}}**, this will show which configuration items are available.

 ![Web Portal Configuration](octopus-v4-config-webportal.png)